Menu

 Have your say

-The consultation document sets out three key proposals:
+The consultation document set out three key proposals:

 • Proposal 1: A return to a regional institutes of technology and polytechnics (ITP) network that would see a combination of stand-alone ITPs and others joined in a federation model.